clairebilat/ada-2019-project-lost-and-found/README.md

 Analyzing other elements that can have an impact on the healthiness of food facilities in Chicago : the quality of life in different wards (or community area), the tourism repartition in Chicago,...

+# Note

+You'll find 2 Milestone3 in this repository, 1 is the notebook, and the other one is in html to display the maps created.